BrunoConcei/EDPIoTHackathon2017/README.md

 ## **UPDATES** ##

+**February 10**:

+- Fixed a bug on the EDPComm_example.ino code.

+- You can now create new callbacks on the Sigfox backend.

 **February 9**:

 - We have sent the Sigfox account registration email to all the participating teams.
 Check your inbox and access https://backend.sigfox.com !